From logarithmic to subdiffusive polynomial fluctuations for internal DLA and related growth models: Introduction

-The precise definition of the {\it flashing times} requires additional notation, which we postpone to Section~\ref{sec-flashing}.
+The precise definition of the \textit{flashing times} requires additional notation, which we postpone to Section~\ref{sec-flashing}.
 We describe here key features of flashing processes.
-We first choose a sequence of widths, say $\H=\{h_n,\ n\in \N\}$, and then partition $\Z^d$ into concentric shells $\{\S_n,\ n\in \N\}$, whose respective widths are $\{2h_n,\ n\in \N\}$.
+We first choose a sequence of widths, say $\H=\{h_n, n\in\N\}$, and then partition $\Z^d$ into concentric shells $\{\S_n, n\in\N\}$, whose respective widths are $\{2h_n, n\in\N\}$.
 Each shell is in turn partitioned into cells, which are brick-like domain, of side length equal to the width of the shell.
-The flashing times are chosen such that (i) an explorer flashes at most once in each shell, (ii) the flashing position, in a shell, is essentially uniform over the cell an explorer first hits upon entering the shell, and (iii) when an explorer leaves a shell, it cannot afterward flash in it.
+The flashing times are chosen such that (i) an explorer flashes at most once in each shell, (ii) the flashing position, in a shell, is essentially uniform over the cell an explorer first hits upon entering the shell and (iii) when an explorer leaves a shell, it cannot afterward flash in it.

 For a given sequence $\H$, we call the process just described the $\H$-flashing process.
-Note that feature (ii) is the seed of a deep difference with internal DLA. {\it The mechanism of covering a cell, for the flashing process, is very much the same as completing an album in the classical coupon-collector process}.
+Note that feature (ii) is the seed of a deep difference with internal DLA. \textit{The mechanism of covering a cell, for the flashing process}, \textit{is very much the same as completing an album in the classical coupon-collector process}.
 Thus, we need of the order of $V\log(V)$ explorers to cover a cell of volume $V$.
-For internal DLA, with explorers started at the origin, we need only of order $V$ explorers to cover a sphere of volume $V$ as shown in \cite{lawler92}, and we believe that we need a number of explorers of order $|{\cal C}|$ to cover a cell ${\cal C}$, even if they start on the boundary of the cell.
-In addition, feature (ii) allows to {\it localize} the covering mechanism, in the sense that a particle entering a shell cannot flash outside the cell by which it entered into that shell.
-Finally, feature (iii) is essential for having a useful coupling between flashing and internal DLA processes. \bl{theo-coupling} Assume that $N$ is an integer, and $\H$ is a sequence of positive integers.
-There is a coupling between the two processes, using the same trajectories $S_1,\dots,S_N$ such that \be{feature-coupling} A(N)=\bigcup_{i=1}^N \{S_i(T(i))\},\quad\text{and}\quad A^*(N)=\bigcup_{i=1}^N \{S_i(T^*(i))\}, \ee and $T^*(i)\ge T(i)$ for all $i=1,\dots,N$. \el As a corollary of Lemma~\ref{theo-coupling}, we have the following useful result. \bc{cor-coupling} Under the hypotheses of the previous lemma, for $k\geq 1$, \begin{itemize} \item if $A^*(N)\subset \cup_{j<k} \S_j$, then $A(N)\subset \cup_{j<k} \S_j$, \item if $\cup_{j<k} \S_j\subset A^*(N)$, then $\cup_{j<k} \S_j\subset A(N)$. \end{itemize} \ec
+For internal DLA, with explorers started at the origin, we only need of order $V$ explorers to cover a sphere of volume $V$ as shown in~\cite{lawler92}, and we believe that we need a number of explorers of order $|{\cal C}|$ to cover a cell ${\cal C}$, even if they start on the boundary of the cell.
+In addition, feature (ii) allows us to \textit{localize} the covering mechanism, in the sense that a particle entering a shell cannot flash outside the cell through which it entered that shell.
+Finally, feature (iii) is essential for having a useful coupling between flashing and internal DLA processes. \begin{itlemma} Assume that $N$ is an integer, and $\H$ is a sequence of positive integers.
+There is a coupling between the two processes, using the same trajectories $S_1,\ldots,S_N$ such that